MarkMessa/Bitcoin-Transaction-Mathematica/README.md

 # Bitcoin Transactions with Mathematica
-Package for Mathematica 9.0 with utilities to build Bitcoin raw transactions.
+Package for Mathematica 9.0 with utilities to build raw transactions for Bitcoin.